Operation Black Forest

-Operation Black Forest (also called Operation Kagar) is a military operation conducted by Indian security forces against Naxalite insurgents in areas located between the states of Chhattisgarh and Telangana.
+Operation Black Forest (also Operation Kagaar) was a counter-insurgency and counter-terrorism operation conducted by Indian security forces against Naxalite-Maoist insurgents in areas located between the states of Chhattisgarh and Telangana.
 The operation began on 21 April 2025.

 The Minister of Home Affairs Amit Shah announced on 14 May that the offensive had concluded in a major success for the Indian forces, killing 31 Maoists, including top commanders.
 Though only 4 deaths could be confirmed.
 Shah further stated that India will soon be "Naxal-free".
-The operation resulted in Maoist forces transitioning more to remote and explosive based attacks, while they also retained a significant base of support among the local Adivasi population.
+The operation resulted in Maoist forces transitioning more to remote and explosive based attacks, while they also lost a significant base of support among the local Adivasi population.

 Background

 The Naxalite-Maoist insurgency began in India in 1967, when a faction of the Communist Party of India (Marxist) launched a people's war against the Indian government of then Prime Minister Indira Gandhi.
 The insurgents took inspiration from the Chinese Communist Revolution in their decision.
 The ensuing confrontation between the recently formed insurgency and the Indian government ended in the fragmentation of the group by the early 1970s into more than 40 small separate groups.

 The Naxalites saw their peak of insurgency in the 2000s, when they orchestrated prison attacks, freeing prisoners and killing Indian security forces personnel.
 The Naxals also tried to assassinate high-profile Indian politicians, such as N. Chandrababu Naidu (then Chief Minister of Andhra Pradesh) in October 2003.

 In 2007, the Naxals assassinated Sunil Kumar Mahato (a member of parliament), and continued with an intensified campaign, killing approximately 700 people between 2005 and 2008.